Charlottetown: Economy

 Charlottetown's economy is dominated by the public sector.
 The provincial, federal, and municipal levels of government are significant employers in the central part of Queens County, as are the health care and secondary and post-secondary education sectors.
 Technology companies have increased their share of the city's workforce, however the actual numbers are quite small once call-centres are excluded.
 Other significant economic activities include light manufacturing, such as chemicals, bio-technology, and machining.

 Government

-The city's municipal government is structured around a council comprising a mayor and ten councillors elected using the ward system.
+The city's municipal government is structured around a council with a mayor and ten councillors elected using the ward system.
 The current mayor of the city is Philip Brown.

 Charlottetown has seven seats (out of 27) in the Legislative Assembly of Prince Edward Island.
 Some of these electoral districts occupy adjacent rural areas that are not within the city's boundaries.

 The city has a single seat in the House of Commons; the current Member of Parliament is Sean Casey.